 - a.
 How locations of selected projects supported the location strategy described in your LIS, and any location priorities for future solicitations (feel free to include a map if you can) - b.
 How projects are incorporating affirmative marketing strategies, partnerships for referral, and low-barrier lease-up - c.
-Specific strategies for leasing permanent supportive housing units (e.g., coordinated referrals) - d.
+Specific strategies for leasing permanent supportive housing units (e.g. coordinated referrals) - d.
 Plans and partnerships to align culturally specific/responsive programming and services to meet the needs of tenants. - e.
-If you have projects that are beginning to lease up, please feel free to share any preliminary data on demographics.
+For projects that are currently leasing or have completed the initial leasing process, please share any preliminary information about affirmative marketing and fair housing outcomes, including demographics of residents relative to who the project seeks to serve

+Figure 4.
 Summary of project plans and partnerships for affirmative marketing and culturally responsive services

-Project name Who the project seeks to serve Plans/partnerships for affirmative marketing Plans/partnerships for responsive services Mary Ann Families Bienestar Bienestar Scholls Ferry Seniors/Families TBD TBD Elmonica Seniors/Families Bienestar Bienestar
+Project name Who the project seeks to serve Plans/partnerships for affirmative marketing Plans/partnerships for responsive services Mary Ann Families Bienestar Bienestar Scholls Ferry Seniors/Families IZO/Unite Oregon Unite Oregon Elmonica Seniors/Families Bienestar Bienestar

 The City of Beaverton Local Implementation Strategy (LIS) included leveraging three publicly owned sites, The Mary Ann, Scholls Ferry, and Elmonica.
-These three sites are in areas near mass transit, schools and other amenities.
-The South Cooper Mountain project is in an emerging area next to Mountainside high school, green space and highly valued homes with no affordable housing nearby.
+These three sites are in areas near mass transit, schools, and other amenities.
+The South Cooper Mountain project is in an emerging area next to Mountainside high school, green space, and highly valued homes with no affordable housing nearby.

 During the city's LIS community engagement process, emerging needs included the following:

-- Lower barrier access to housing
+- Lower barrier access to housing,

-- Senior housing
+- Senior housing,

-- Family-sized housing
+- · Family-sized housing, and

-- Housing accessibility for seniors and non-abled body residents
+- Housing accessibility for seniors and non-abled body residents.